Victory for Olympic athletes in Germany to promote sponsors

 The Olympic Charter’s rules are “too far-reaching and thus constitute abusive conduct,” the Federal Cartel Office said in an initial judgment on Wednesday.

-It is unclear how the German ruling could help athletes in other countries promote their personal sponsors at the 2020 Tokyo Olympics.
+It is unclear how the ruling in International Olympic Committee President Thomas Bach’s home nation could help athletes worldwide promote their personal sponsors at the 2020 Tokyo Olympics.

 International athletes have long been frustrated by the Rule 40 bylaw , which states that “no competitor … may allow his person, name, picture or sports performances to be used for advertising purposes during the Olympic Games” without an exemption from the IOC executive board.